khulnasoft-lab/design.khulnasoft.com/contents/get-started/navigating-pajamas.md

 A pattern combines components and/or content elements into a repeatable, consistent group that has a shared purpose, content association, or both.
 For example, filtering, forms, or navigation.

+## Page templates

+A template prescribes layout and behavior for a page or common content layout.
+For example, an issuable, settings, or search results.

 ## Objects

 An [object](/objects/overview) is a conceptual building block or concept that defines how we think about something independent of its visual representation or interaction model.
 For example, a [job](/objects/job), [merge request](/objects/merge-request), or repository.